 Any camera decision will naturally be influenced heavily by the price.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The A6000 was somewhat cheaper (by 8 percent) than the 700D at launch, but both cameras fall into the same price category.
 Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.

 Sensor comparison: Sony A6000 vs Canon 700D

-The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the 700D is 10 percent smaller.
 As a result of these sensor size differences, the cameras have format factors, respectively, of 1.5 (A6000) and 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.